NotAnIronman/CollectionLog/README.md

 * Easter Eggs?

 ## Update V1.1 - 05/18/26
-* Added ability to resize window
+* Added ability to resize window, to resize, hold Alt, and drag bottom right corner.
 * Only enemies with a combat level show the "Collection Log" menu entry
 * Ability to show Completion Count (change in settings)